Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Introduction

-Likewise, several terms are customarily removed from the Markovian master equation---specifically, the non-secular Born--Markov Redfield equation \cite{redfield1957theory,redfield1965theory}.
-These are the so-called \textit{Lamb-shift terms}, which contribute both to an effective renormalisation of the system and to purely dissipative processes \cite{cresser2017coarse}.
-In order to justify this, one typically argues that the Lamb shift is negligible.
-Unfortunately, this is not true in general \cite{winczewski2021renormalization}.
-We thus find ourselves in the paradoxical situation that two seemingly unjustified manipulations can yield excellent numerical results when combined.
+Similarly, several terms are customarily removed from the Markovian master equations describing the dissipative dynamics of open systems weakly coupled to their environments; specifically, from the non-secular Born--Markov Redfield equation \cite{redfield1957theory,redfield1965theory}.
+These are the so-called \textit{Lamb-shift terms}, which contribute both to an effective renormalisation of the system as well as to purely dissipative processes \cite{ishizaki2009adequacy,cresser2017coarse,hartmann2020environmentally}.
+In order to justify their removal, one typically argues that the Lamb shift itself is small or that such terms do not have an impact on the dissipative dynamics.
+Unfortunately, this is not true in general \cite{ishizaki2009adequacy,thingna2012generalized,winczewski2021renormalization,trushechkin2021unified}.

+{ Rather paradoxically, these two manipulations may yield a \textit{more accurate} equation}.
 In this paper we set out to clarify why.
-To do so, we exploit the simplicity of an exactly solvable damped harmonic oscillator.

-Specifically, we find that \begin{enumerate}[(i)] \item renormalising the system Hamiltonian\footnote{$\pmb{H}_S$ includes the bare $ \pmb{H}_S^{(0)} $ and, if the model requires it, a counter term.} $ \pmb{H}_S $ by subtracting the reorganisation energy $ Q\,\pmb{S}^2 $ from it, \item deriving a Born--Markov Redfield equation from such renormalised Hamiltonian, \item and removing all Lamb-shift terms from the resulting Redfield equation, \end{enumerate} can yield an accurate representation of the long-time dynamics.
-Provided that the secular approximation is justified, it eventually brings the equation above into the standard Davies or Gorini--Kossakowski--Lindblad--Sudarshan (GKLS) form \cite{davies1974markovian,gorini1976completely,lindblad1976generators}, which is most commonly used.
+Specifically, we show that the practice of \begin{enumerate}[(i)] \item renormalising the system Hamiltonian\footnote{$\pmb{H}_S$ includes the bare $ \pmb{H}_S^{(0)} $ by default and, if the model requires it, also a counter term.} $ \pmb{H}_S $ by \textit{subtracting} $ Q\,\pmb{S}^2 $, \item writing a conventional Born--Markov Redfield equation for such renormalised Hamiltonian, \item and removing all Lamb-shift terms from it, \end{enumerate} is supported by the rigorous derivation of a non-secular master equation to second order in the system--bath coupling.
+Provided that the secular approximation is justified, such equation may be further brought into the Davies or Gorini--Kossakowski--Lindblad--Sudarshan (GKLS) form \cite{davies1974markovian,gorini1976completely,lindblad1976generators}, which is most commonly used.